 3. Admire the spectacular sounds of all things jazz, blues and soul during the EFG London Jazz Festival.

 4. Be dazzled by one of the biggest classical music festivals in the world with BBC Proms.

-5. Catch a fantastic series of concerts in a beautiful setting with Kew the Music.
+5. Catch a fantastic series of concerts in a beautiful setting at Hampton Court Palace Festival.

-6. See some of the biggest names in dance, hip-hop and pop music at Lovebox in Victoria Park.
+6. See some of the biggest names in dance, hip-hop and pop music at Lovebox in Gunnersbury Park.

 7. Head to one of the coolest summer music festivals in London, Field Day.

 8. Enjoy a stellar line-up of indie acts, music-themed activities and street food at Citadel.

 9. Find a series of concerts from rising artists and big-name acts at British Summer Time Hyde Park.

 10. Get ready for 10 days of live music at All Points East in Victoria Park.